 |Simple and complex translations|

-Stops do not typically have aspiration, but when two stops occur next to each other, the first stop is usually aspirated before moving on to the second.
+When two stops occur next to each other, the first stop is usually aspirated before moving on to the second.
 For instance: pat́ka is pronounced [paʈʰka].

 Glottal stops are not written, but they always happen between equal vowels (Ex: iipke [iʔipʰke̞]).
 They often occur between any two vowels if both are unstressed, and after a stressed vowel before an unstressed i.